Amjad Masad: Early life

-Masad was born in Amman, Jordan.
-His family is Muslim, his father's family is Palestinian, and his mother's is Algerian.
-Despite his father family's financial struggles, Masad stated that he was very lucky because Palestinians value education more than anything else.
+Amjad Masad was born and raised in Amman, Jordan, in a modest family with Palestinian heritage.
+His father, a civil engineer from a Palestinian refugee background, emphasized the importance of education.
+Masad later moved to the United States for opportunities in technology.

 Career

 Masad is a computer science graduate from Princess Sumaya University for Technology in Jordan.
-His journey took him from Jordan to the heart of Silicon Valley, which led him to prestigious roles at tech giants, including a stint as a software engineer at Facebook from October 2013 to April 2016.
+After moving from Jordan, he worked various jobs in Silicon Valley, including a stint as a software engineer at Facebook from October 2013 to April 2016.
 Before Facebook, Masad was a founding engineer at Codecademy from November 2011 to October 2013.

 In 2016, he co-founded Replit.
-It was established as an online integrated development environment (IDE) by Amjad Masad, Haya Odeh, and Faris Masad.
+It was established as an online integrated development environment (IDE) by Masad, his wife Haya Odeh, and his brother Faris.